๐ŸŒ EuropeAmsterdamPass Review

 What all things are included in Amsterdam Pass?

-Amsterdam Pass Review
+Amsterdam Pass Featured Attractions

 Van Gogh Museum

-Vincent van Gogh’s paintings are scattered all over the world, from Paris to New York, but the largest collection is on display at the Van Gogh Museum in Amsterdam.
+Vincent van Gogh's paintings are scattered all over the world, from Paris to New York, but the largest collection is on display at the Vangoghmuseum in Amsterdam.

 Everything from serene landscapes, beautiful still lifes, and revealing self-portraits are on show.
-You’ll be able to see a version of his iconic Sunflowers; admire a painting close to Van Gogh’s heart, The Potato Eaters; and get up close to one of three depictions of Van Gogh’s own bedroom, Bedroom in Arles.
+You'll be able to see a version of his iconicย Sunflowers; admire a painting close to Van Gogh's heart,ย The Potato Eaters; and get up close to one of three depictions of Van Gogh's own bedroom,ย Bedroom in Arles.

 Rijksmuseum: